ETC-A/etca-spec/base-isa.md

 ### Execution of Reserved Instructions

-When executing a reserved instruction, the CPU must halt normal execution of the program.
-This can mean Halt and Catch Fire, halt and wait to be interrupted, trigger an interrupt, or other such behaviors.
-A future extension is expected to tighten this restriction to "the CPU must trigger a specified interrupt."
+Execution of a reserved instruction is undefined behavior.
+A future extension will change this to "the CPU must trigger a specific interrupt."

 ## Computation Instructions